lvllvl/speedDetection/README.md

 Segmentation is a form of image classification.
 A typical image classifier has a set number of classes.
 For example we can make a binary classifier that distinguishes between Adam Sandler or Brad Pitt.
+Our classifier will label an image as Adam Sandler if it thinks the entire image resembles Adam Sandler.
+Likewise with Brad Pitt.

 <p align="center">
 <img width="460" height="300" src="images/AdamBradTogether.jpg">
 </p>

-But what if the image contains both Brad Pitt and Adam Sandler?
+But what if the image contains both Brad Pitt *and* Adam Sandler?
 How should the image classifier categorize the image?
 Segmentation is a way to work around this problem.
 This technique anticipates that both our classes ( Brad Pitt and Adam Sandler ) may be in an image at the same time and therefore approaches classification differently.
-Instead of classifying an image as Brad or Adam, segmentation classifies each pixel as Adam or Brad.
+Instead of classifying an *entire* image as Brad or Adam, segmentation classifies each pixel as Adam or Brad.

 <p align="center">